 Green tea is the virgin of tea manufacturing, the least processed, the freshest, and the youngest.

-Once they have become soft and pliable, they are traditionally fired in woks or ovens (to keep their green color, prevent oxidation,) or rolled, twisted or balled into a desired shape and then repeat firing is completed, to prevent the leaves from oxidizing as it occurs during the production of black tea, and to dehydrate them for proper preservation.
+Once they have become soft and pliable, the tea leaves are “fired” in woks or ovens (to keep their green color and prevent oxidation,) or can be rolled, twisted or balled into a desired shape, and then repeat firing is completed after shaping to prevent the leaves from oxidizing as it occurs during the production of black tea, and to dehydrate them for proper preservation.

-Matcha green tea contains the highest concentration of antioxidants compared to all natural fruits and vegetables known thus far.
-The oxygen radical absorption capacity (O.R.A.C) test is a scientifically controlled set of experiments developed by the United States department of agriculture (USDA) and Tufts University to assess the antioxidant potency of foods and beverages.
+Matcha green tea contains the highest concentration of antioxidants compared to all-natural fruits and vegetables known thus far.
+The Oxygen Radical Absorption Capacity (O.R.A.C) test is a scientifically controlled set of experiments developed by the United States department of agriculture (USDA) and Tufts University to assess the antioxidant potency of foods and beverages.
 The results of the ORAC test helps to standardize, quantify, and objectively compare different foods and beverages for their antioxidant potency.

 Results for the latest O.R.A.C tests have shown that organic ceremonial grade Matcha green tea contains 1384 O.R.A.C units per gram.
-When compared to other antioxidant rich fruits and vegetables, as published by the Agricultural Research Service, the in-house research arm of the USDA, Matcha clearly stands out above the rest!
+When compared to other antioxidant-rich fruits and vegetables, as published by the Agricultural Research Service, the in-house research arm of the USDA, Matcha clearly stands out above the rest!

 |Red bell peppers||7.10|